Two people look at rear-end collision car damage. | Maggiano, DiGirolamo & Lizzi

 For example, if the driver in front slams on the brakes suddenly and for no apparent reason, the lead driver will likely be liable if the driver in back can’t avoid a rear-end collision.
 (Although it could still be argued that the trailing driver could have taken steps to avoid the crash.)

-Other potential examples where the lead driver may be at fault for a rear-end collision include:
+Other potential examples where the lead driver may be at fault for a rear-ended car accident include:

 • A driver backs out of a parking space without looking for other vehicles